JavaScript Development Space

 In this example:

 ButtonProps is an interface that extends React.DetailedHTMLProps<ButtonHTMLAttributes<HTMLButtonElement>, HTMLButtonElement>.
 This means it includes all the standard HTML button element properties.
-The appeareance, children, and disabled properties is added to ButtonProps, providing a way to extend the properties with custom attributes.
+The appearance, children, and disabled properties is added to ButtonProps, providing a way to extend the properties with custom attributes.

 The Button component is a functional component that takes ButtonProps as its prop types.
 Inside the component, the custom properties is destructured, and the rest of the input properties are spread onto the button element.
 This pattern allows you to extend the properties of HTML elements with custom attributes while leveraging TypeScript for type safety.
 You can apply a similar approach to other HTML elements by creating interfaces that extend their respective React types, such as React.DetailedHTMLProps<DivHTMLAttributes<HTMLDivElement>, HTMLDivElement>, DetailedHTMLProps<TextareaHTMLAttributes<HTMLTextareaElement>, HTMLTextareaElement>, etc.